Vold3mort/Quansheng-UV-K5-Mods/README.md

 This repository is a fork of [Egzumer firmare](https://github.com/egzumer/uv-k5-firmware-custom) plus my changes:

 * `ENABLE_SPECTRUM_CHANNEL_SCAN` this enables spectrum channel scan mode (enter by going into memory mode and press F+5, this allows SUPER fast channel scanning (**4.5x faster than regular scanning**), regular scan of 200 memory channels takes roughly 18 seconds, **spectrum memory scan takes roughly 4 seconds**, if you have less channels stored i.e 50 - the spectrum memory scan will take only **1 second**
+* **NUNU Protocol** - message hopping mesh network functionality which allows to extend the range of infrastructure-less communications via intermediate stations (nodes)
 * `ENABLE_ENCRYPTION` - ChaCha20 256 bit encryption for the messenger, more info at [Encryption](https://github.com/kamilsss655/uv-k5-firmware-custom/wiki/44-%E2%80%90-Encryption#details)
 * Fixed AM AGC so **AM demodulation is crystal clear**, no audible clicks, no need for `AM_FIX`.
 * `RxOff` menu setting offsets the receive frequency by any specified amount in the range of `0-150Mhz` for use with upconverters.
 Allows to fine tune frequency (in `1kHz` steps) as opposed to other implementations that use hardcoded offsets. (**IMPORTANT: Make sure you set this value to 0 if not using an upconverter, when used for the first time.
 Otherwise it might load some random offset from EEPROM.**)